PrzemyslawSagalo/vergilii/README.md

 * **Asynchronous-First Communication**
     We communicate asynchronously to protect focus time.
 Do not expect immediate replies; we respond as soon as we are able.
 Plan your work accordingly and provide full context in your initial message to make this effective.

+* **Ownership and Action**
+    Issues and setbacks are normal in development.
+When you discover a problem, convert complaints into action by creating a task so it can be tracked, prioritized, and solved.

 ## Good coding practices

 * Instantly update the changelog with new information.